Related services and key industries

 Holly's clients include IOCs and NOCs, mining companies, renewable energy providers, oilfield services contractors, construction companies, utilities and petrochemical companies.
 She advises on all forms of commercial dispute, including licencing and concession arrangements, joint venture and shareholder disputes, construction matters, M&A litigation, decommissioning, third-party access to infrastructure, offtake and trading agreements and transportation and processing arrangements.

 Holly is also a member of our 24/7 incident response team, advising clients in the aftermath of industrial accidents, with particular experience in corporate manslaughter investigations.
 She is BOSIET- and CA EBS-qualified to work offshore.
 As well as acting for clients in regulatory investigations and related litigation, she runs training sessions for board directors and in-house legal counsel on corporate and individual liability for industrial accidents.

-Holly has a Masters' degree in Energy and Natural Resources Law and is one of the contributing editors to Getting the Deal Through: Energy Disputes.
+Holly has a Masters' degree in Energy and Natural Resources Law.
+She is on the committee of the Energy Arbitration Club and is one of the contributing editors to Getting the Deal Through: Energy Disputes.

 - Solicitor, qualified in England & Wales 2009

 - A wind turbine developer - in ad hoc arbitration proceedings relating to a highly contested joint venture dispute over the enforceability of JV exclusivity arrangements.